At home, you can begin chipping away at problem behaviors of oppositional defiant disorder by practicing these strategies:

 - Set limits and enforce consistent reasonable consequences.

 - Work with your partner or others in your household to ensure consistent and appropriate discipline procedures.
+Enlist support from teachers, coaches and other adults who spend time with your child.

-- Assign your child a household chore that's essential and that won't get done unless the child does it.
+- Assign a household chore that's essential and that won't get done unless the child does it.
 Initially, it's important to set your child up for success with tasks that are relatively easy to achieve and gradually blend in more important and challenging expectations.
 Give clear, easy-to-follow instructions.

 You Are ...
 The Campaign for Mayo Clinic